shane-kercheval/nlp-template/README.md

 # nlp-template

 This repo contains a template for natural language processing (NLP) Projects.
-It structure was generated from the template https://github.com/shane-kercheval/data-science-template.
+The structure was generated from this template https://github.com/shane-kercheval/data-science-template.

 Much of the code and examples are copied/modified from